Azure/OpenShift/docs/known-issues.md

 Get-AzureRmResourceProvider -ProviderNamespace Microsoft.Solutions | select RegistrationState
 ```

+## First OSA cluster creation in a subscription may fail due to access token error

+Currently, the first OSA cluster creation in a subscription may fail with an
+error similar to `The access token for this request was issued by the tenant
+'...' which is neither the owner tenant '...' nor one of the tenants '...' which
+can manage this subscription '...'.
+The access token must be issued from proper
+tenant`.

+If this error occurs, it is due to an ARM cache invalidation issue.
+Delete the
+cluster, wait for 15 minutes for the cache to time out, and try to create the
+cluster again.

 ## Log Analytics must use April 2018 pricing model

 Currently, OSA can only be deployed in subscriptions which use the April 2018